-Volunteers are workers with the same rights and protections under occupational health and safety legislation.
+Volunteers are workers with the same rights and protections under the OHS legislation.
 Although they don't count as regularly employed (see above), volunteers can still serve as an HSC member or an HS representative.

 CONSULTATION

 Employers must consult with unions representing their workers before putting a required HSC or HS representative in place.